sandeshkota/DesignPatterns/DesignPatterns/BehavioralPatterns/ChainOfResponsibilityPattern/README.md

 - the complaint is first sent to an L1 support
 - if the L1 cannot address the issue, the complaint is sent to the next in chain which is L2 support
 - if the L2 cannot address the issue, the complaint is sent to the next in chain which is L3 support
-- in simillar way the complaint is sent to the next is chain until it is addressed
+- in simillar way the complaint is sent to the next is chain based on each company's chain configuration.